-👀 Read on for spectator information including Race Timings, Race Route, Viewing Tips and 2025 ‘Ones to Watch’!
+👀 Read on for spectator information including Race Timings, Race Route, Viewing Tips, 2026 ‘Ones to Watch’ and 2025 Review!

 LONDON MARATHON SPECTATING ESSENTIALS